-Throughout our walk, I spotted another one of the diminutive aerialists dashing across our path.
+Throughout our walk, I spotted another one of the diminutive aerialists dashing across our path from time to time.
 I couldn't be sure, but I thought it might be the same feisty flier following us along the trail the entire way.

 On our final morning in Costa Rica, we were having breakfast at the lodge's treehouse-like restaurant when yet another hummingbird came to visit.
-It drank its fill at the feeder near the open window, and I caught only a fleeting glimpse of it before it flew away.
+It drank its fill at the feeder near the open window.

 I began to think these encounters might be more than a coincidence.
 Perhaps they were meant to comfort and uplift me; to create an association of lightness and joy with my memories of Dad.
-I later learned that some American and Latin American indigenous cultures believe the tiny birds carry messages from the afterlife, offering connections to those we have lost.
+Researching it later, I learned that some indigenous cultures indeed believe the tiny birds carry messages from the afterlife, offering connections to those we have lost.

-I remembered the dream my Aunt had recently shared, in which a hummingbird flew in through her window and allowed her to catch him.
+I also remembered a dream my Aunt had recently shared, in which a hummingbird flew in through her window and allowed her to catch it.
 She fed it some sugar water, which it lapped up eagerly.
-Before flying off, it tilted its head and looked at her, seemingly in thanks.
-She believed it was a visit from Dad, down from heaven to say hello in response to her thoughts of him, the brother she missed so dearly.
+Before flying off, it tilted its head and looked at her for a moment.
+She believed it was a visit from Dad's spirit in response to her thoughts of him -- the brother she missed so dearly.

 And then I realized: it was my birthday, and my heart was light.